 Making sure you know how their organisation works, so that they get all the information that you need to give them.
-Because you don't know how their organisation works, but they do, so [they should be] supporting you Member of the public, York
+Because you don't know how their organisation works, but they do, so [they should be] supporting you

 In general, participants emphasised how important it would be for the Case Manager to ensure that complainants were fully briefed at each stage about what would happen next and indicate how long the process might take.